bharath272/sds_eccv2014/README.md

 and untar it.
 You can visualize the precomputed results using the function `visualize_precomputed_results.m`, to which you provide the directory containing the precomputed results, the directory containing PASCAL images, and the category number (1-20) you want to visualize.
+Note that you **do not** need to install any of the external dependencies above if you want to simply visualize or use precomputed results.

 ###Testing Pre-trained models